How To Snowboard In Summer: 4 Training Tips For Improvement

 Did you know there are places around the world that get snow in the summer?
 If you’re like me and live in the United States, where it’s typically 70-90 degrees Fahrenheit all summer, it can be hard to imagine snow falling anywhere.

-But if you head to the Southern Hemisphere, to places like South America, Australia, and New Zealand, you’ll find snow during the summer months of June, July, and August!
+But if you head to the Southern Hemisphere, to places like South America, Australia, and New Zealand, you’ll find snow during the summer months of June, July, August, and September!

 This means you can grab your board and hit the slopes even in the summer.